Digital Marketing Agency | SEO, Paid Social & PPC

 The Overall Context

-It is a common mistake to believe that linking to high-authority websites will automatically enhance one’s search engine ranking.
+This is where many people go wrong by mistakenly thinking that linking to high-authority websites will directly improve search engine ranking.

-1. Expanding upon a point made in the content.
+• Expanding on a point made in the content.

-Just like the content on your website, outbound links should have a clear purpose and be genuinely helpful to the users.
+Just like the text on your website, outbound links have a purpose and are relevant to the user.

 Use our Internet marketing service to help you rank on the first page of SERP.